RadioDudes/BachelorProject/Experiments.md

 We use these metrics to find a function, for each protocol / strategy, that can be used to calculate time to transmit as a function of packet loss, and file size. $t(l, s) = ...$, or alternately, the bitrate as a function of packet loss $b_f(l) = ...$ (here bitrate is referring to the rate of transmission of the contents of the file).

+The point is to, using this data, compare different file transmission strategies with each other.

 ## How do we measure this?

 We place the two transceivers in different locations, and measure time, packet loss, total packets delivered, and distance, for different protocols we have described.